• Skip to primary navigation

 • 7 simple ingredients

-• Enjoy with afternoon tea or coffee, or as an addition to your holiday cookie platter, along with chewy old fashioned ginger snap cookies, old fashioned peanut butter balls, and chocolate chip coconut macaroons.
+• Enjoy shortbread cookies with afternoon tea or coffee, or as an addition to your holiday cookie platter, along with ginger snap cookies, peanut butter balls, brown butter snickerdoodle cookies, and chocolate coconut macaroons.

 • With "Make ahead and bake later" instructions